lucasnad27/about-me/src/data/services/4-strategy/index.md

 category: 'services'
 title: 'Product Strategy'
 icon: 'chess'
 description: 'I spend a lot of time thinking about market strategy.
-Fostering a positive, collaborative relationship with product is critical to building anything worth a damn.'
+Building a positive, collaborative relationship with product is critical to building anything worth a damn.'
 ---